cosc2336-ds-alg/assg00/README.md

 this indicator, your commit will be pushed to the `feedback` branch on your GitHub repository.

-Once you have pushed your comit changes, we can now create a pull request.
+Once you have pushed your commit changes, we can now create a pull request.
 You will need to create a pull request for each assignment, and have at least 1 commit (though you should have more) that will be part of the pull request in the `feedback` branch.
 The following actions need to